 “As a PMO manager, one has to oversee the task of other project managers, one should possess sound leadership skills.

-The second most important skill for a project manager is good communication skill.
+The second most important skill for a project manager is good communication skills.

-Besides this, a project manager should be posses sound team management skill, negotiation skill, risk management skill, and responsible for the actions taken.”
+Besides this, a project manager should possess sound team management skills, negotiation skills, risk management skills, and be responsible for the actions taken.”